WVA enrollment for grades K-12 will soon reopen for the second semester of the 2020-21 school year.

 - earn a grade based on the completion and mastery of the content throughout the academic year.
 Progress grades will be communicated at the regularly scheduled grading periods.

 Attendance in an online school is as important as attendance in a traditional classroom.
 In order to be “in attendance,” a student must make adequate weekly progress.
 Just logging in is not enough.
 Students do not need to log-in at exact times every day.
 It is recommended that students and parents mutually develop a regular time of day for school work completion.
-Weekly progress checks will be provided to the parent and participating student in the digital platform.
+Weekly progress checks will be provided to the parent and participating student.

 In addition to Westerville teachers, school counselors and related service support staff (i.e. Gifted and English Language Learner facilitators/staff) from a student’s school will continue to provide guidance and direct support as needed.